Emergency Dentistry Winthrop

 Broken Tooth?
 Serious Pain?
 We’re Here to Help

-At Brooks Dental, we believe in being there for our patients when they need us most.
-That’s why we encourage you and your family to see us for severe oral injuries or major dental pain.
-With our team of skilled dentists, we strive to offer same-day help for dental emergencies whenever possible.
-This approach lets us provide solutions that help you regain a complete, discomfort-free smile.
+Dr. Howard Brooks and Dr. Stephanie Brooks, as well as our specialists, Dr. Julianne Bruno and Dr. Andrea Shah, believe in being there for you when you need us most.
+If you or a loved one encounter a severe oral injury or a toothache, we are here to help.
+We strive to offer same-day help for dental emergencies whenever possible.
+This approach lets us provide solutions that help you regain a complete, pain-free smile.
 So, go ahead and contact us for custom emergency care today.

 How We Treat Dental Emergencies

-- A Same-Day Appointment .
+- A Same-Day Appointment.
 When you call us, we’ll schedule your appointment as soon as possible.
-This visit will likely be on the very same day.
+This visit will likely be on the same day.
 While you wait, our staff will also give you custom first-aid tips over the phone.

 - An Emergency Exam.
-At the visit itself, we’ll first perform a quick emergency exam.
+During your visit, we’ll first perform a quick emergency exam.
 Doing so shows us the source and extent of your problem.
 It also lets us see how to relieve your immediate pain.

 - Review of Findings.
 After the exam, our dentists will review their findings with you; they’ll even suggest possible procedures.
 From there, they’ll draft a custom treatment plan that meets your needs.
 This last bit will include the estimated price and timeline for your care.